SaadIqbal7/MEME-App/README.md

 Social media application for creating and sharing memes.

 The APIs folder contains the Rest APIs created using Firebase Cloud Functions.
+The M.E.M.E.xd file is an Adobe Xd file which contains the UI design of the application.

 > Before setting up Firebase Cloud Functions, if you don't have a Firebase blaze plan you can use Node.js version 8 and upload the Cloud Functions.
 But this will expire after March 2021 so you have to buy a blaze plan in order to upload your Cloud Functions.